mguenther/functional-generators/README.md

         }
     }

-Noteworthy is use of `CoreGen.lazy` to decouple the `oneOf` generator from the recursive call.
+Noteworthy is the use of `CoreGen.lazy` to decouple the `oneOf` generator from the recursive call.
 This is actually required to prevent mutually recursive generator definitions that exhaust the call stack.

 ## License